cheetah-alo/FaucetAppEthereum/README.md

 This project is a part of the curriculum for the "FromWeb2toWeb3 Blockchain Eng.
 Master" course offered by [CodeCrypto Academy](https://codecrypto.academy/).
 The application is a combination of a frontend and backend that interacts with an Ethereum node (PoW).
 The backend provides an API to fetch the balance of an Ethereum account and to send Ether from a faucet to a specified address.
 The frontend allows users to view their Ethereum address, balance, and request Ether from the faucet.

+There are some points that I haven´t been able to haddle it.
+Those points are decribed at `reports/IssuesToShoot.md`

 ### App Architecture

 </br>